JV456/Email-Attachment-Processing-Workflow/README.md

 - For each iteration, it adds a new row into a designated table with the extracted data.
 #### If the Condition is False:
 - Currently, no actions are defined for this path.

+## Requirements

+- A Microsoft Power Automate account.
+- Access to the email inbox where invoices are received.
+- Permissions to create and update tables in your chosen storage solution (like Excel or a SQL database).

+**By following this README, you should have a good understanding of how to set up and use the workflow.
+If you run into any issues or have any questions, don't hesitate to reach out!**

+**Happy automating! 😊**